hengyl/nlweb-agent-demo/README.md

 5. Run ```azd up``` in the terminal.
 Follow the prompts to select your Azure subscription and region.

-   **Supported regions:** East US, East US 2, Sweden Central, or West US 2
+   **Supported regions:** North Central US, Sweden Central, or West US 2

    > **Note:** Region availability may vary based on Azure capacity and your subscription's quota.
 If deployment fails with a model availability error, try a different region.